csdcorp/speech_to_text/speech_to_text/README.md

 conversion or always on listening.

 ## Recent Updates

+The 3.0.0 version uses the newer style of plugin development based on a common platform interface package.
+This will make it easier to support web and other platforms.

 The 2.5.0 version adds `localeId` to  `listen` on `SpeechToTextProvider` to better support multiple languages.
 It also addresses a bug in Android that made the `stop` method not work on Android 10(29).
 This